 PERSONNEL ($47,500) Professional Development ($32,500) The MTEF appreciates one of MTSD’s greatest resources: outstanding teachers.
-To help educators continue to grow and keep up with best practices, the MTEF will be granting all six school principals discretionary support to cover staff professional development.
+To help educators continue to grow and keep up with best practices, the MTEF grants all six school principals discretionary support to cover staff professional development.

-HHS Writing Lab ($15,000) After school and during every hour of the instructional day, High School English teachers will continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
+HHS Writing Lab ($15,000) Whether on campus or remotely, High School English teachers continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
 Thank you to the Sydney Lauren Tabakin Memorial Fund.

 CURRICULUM ($28,807) Canvas Learning Management System** ($30,000) This grant allows students to access their classroom resources and engage in collaborative discussions via one central and protected location.